make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 - We need a premise for a game to provide some motivation.
-- This is just an example
-  of a hypothetical, simulation-type game.
+- The following is just an example of a hypothetical, simulation-type game.
 - It is inspired by the Mars missions which have been in the news recently.